edvargas/study/awsStudy.md

     - Attach the same EBS volume to multiple EC2 instances in the same AZ
     - Each instance has full read and write permissions to the high-performance volume
     - Use case:
-        - Achive higher application availability in clustered Lunux applications (ex: Teradata)
+        - Achive higher application availability in clustered Linux applications (ex: Teradata)
         - Applications must manage concurrent write operations
     - Up to 16 EC2 Instances at a time
     - Must use a file system that's cluster-aware (not XFS, EX4, etc...)